oracle/terraform-provider-oci/website/docs/d/limits_services.html.markdown

 This data source provides the list of Services in Oracle Cloud Infrastructure Limits service.

 Returns the list of supported services.
-This will include the programmatic service name, along with the friendly service name.
+This includes the programmatic service name, along with the friendly service name.

 ## Example Usage